NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Restore.md

 In Visual Studio on Windows, either:

+- Restore packages automatically, or

-- Restore packages automatically.
+- Restore packages manually

+### Restore packages automatically using Visual Studio

 Package Restore happens automatically when you create a project from a template or build a project, subject to the options in [Enable and disable package restore](#enable-and-disable-package-restore-visual-studio).
 In NuGet 4.0+, restore also happens automatically when you make changes to a SDK-style project (typically a .NET Core or .NET Standard project).

-- Restore packages manually.
-To restore manually, right-click the solution in **Solution Explorer** and select **Restore NuGet Packages**.
+1. Enable automatic package restore by choosing **Tools** > **Options** > **NuGet Package Manager**, and then selecting **Automatically check for missing packages during build in Visual Studio** under **Package Restore**.

+   If you want Visual Studio to download the packages on restore, also select **Allow NuGet to download missing packages**.

+2. Build the project.

    If one or more individual packages still aren't installed properly, **Solution Explorer** shows an error icon.
 Right-click and select **Manage NuGet Packages**, and use **Package Manager** to uninstall and reinstall the affected packages.
 For more information, see [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md)

    If you see the error "This project references NuGet package(s) that are missing on this computer," or "One or more NuGet packages need to be restored but couldn't be because consent has not been granted," [enable automatic restore](#enable-and-disable-package-restore-visual-studio).
-Also, see [Migrate to automatic package restore](#migrate-to-automatic-package-restore-visual-studio) and [Package Restore troubleshooting](Package-restore-troubleshooting.md).
+For older projects, also see [Migrate to automatic package restore](#migrate-to-automatic-package-restore-visual-studio).
+Also see [Package Restore troubleshooting](Package-restore-troubleshooting.md).

+### Restore packages manually using Visual Studio

+- In **Solution Explorer**, right click the solution and select **Restore NuGet Packages**.

+   If one or more individual packages still aren't installed properly, **Solution Explorer** shows an error icon.
+Right-click and select **Manage NuGet Packages**, and use **Package Manager** to uninstall and reinstall the affected packages.
+For more information, see [Reinstall and update packages](../consume-packages/reinstalling-and-updating-packages.md)

+   If you see the error "This project references NuGet package(s) that are missing on this computer," or "One or more NuGet packages need to be restored but couldn't be because consent has not been granted," [enable automatic restore](#enable-and-disable-package-restore-visual-studio).
+For older projects, also see [Migrate to automatic package restore](#migrate-to-automatic-package-restore-visual-studio).
+Also see [Package Restore troubleshooting](Package-restore-troubleshooting.md).

 ### Enable and disable package restore (Visual Studio)